Home / Family Fun by Season / Fall Family Fun Guide / Fall’s Sweetest Tradition: Apple Picking Around Bucks County and Beyond

 Phillips Farms

-91 Crabapple Hill Road and 564 Milford-Warren Glen Road, Milford, N.J.
+91 Crabapple Hill Road and 564 Milford-Warren Glen Road, Milford, NJ

 Rustic Valley Orchard